lhoussaine-HSSINI/BriefMokupRestaurantRachidOmar/README.md

 ##### Team : Rachid NAIM and Omar BAABOUJ
 ___________________________________________________

-## We tried to make a mokuping of a restaurant website from scratch using Figma tool.
+## We tried to make a moCkuping of a restaurant website from scratch using Figma.

 The website link : https://burgershop.templates.editmysite.com/